 In 2003 the center was expanded with the fields of biology, biotechnology and medicine by a transfer of researchers from Faculty of Health and Medical Sciences.
 You can read about the research groups below.

-The Nano-Science Center houses research groups from both the Department of Chemistry, the Niels Bohr Institute, the Department of Public Health and the Department of Food Sciences.
+The Nano-Science Center now houses research groups from both the Department of Chemistry, the Niels Bohr Institute, the Department of Public Health, the Department of Food Sciences and the GLOBE Institute.

-Learn more about the research going on at the Nano-Science Center from the Annual Report to the right or by navigating the list of research groups to the left.
+Learn more about the research going on at the Nano-Science Center from the Annual Report to the right.